 Why Multiple Syncing?

-There are a few reasons one might want to sync to Google Docs and Dropbox at the simultaneously.
+There are a few reasons one might want to sync to Google Drive and Dropbox at the simultaneously.
 The main reason is to get your Dropbox files synced with Google Docs and back.
 This means you can easily edit Dropbox files online, share them to anyone and access them on any device.

 Dropbox has better Linux/Mac OSX support than Syncdocs, so you can use Syncdocs and Dropbox together to sync files from your Mac and PC to Google Docs.